 The ornate Jackson Building is perhaps the most beloved skyscraper in Downtown Asheville, located at 22 S. Pack Square along Pack Square Park.
 The 13-story Neo-Gothic style skyscraper was completed in 1924, the first skyscraper in western North Carolina.
 It was also the tallest skyscraper in all of North Carolina!
 The skinny building was designed by Ronald Greene.
+Unfortunately, the building is not open to the public.

 Real estate developer L. B. Jackson commissioned the Neo-Gothic style skyscraper--the first in western North Carolina--to promote his faith in the continued strength of the 1920s local real estate market.
 Fitted with a searchlight to draw tourists to the city, the Jackson Building has been a visual landmark since its completion.